77RedX/kairos.gg/README.md

 - You don’t need to host your own instance to experience the Vibe-Engine.
 Join the official development and testing hub:

-- Join the Discord Server: Join KaiROS Official (Ensure you use a permanent invite link!)
+- Join the Discord Server: [Join KaiROS Official](https://discord.gg/ZztmZ5JFCQ)

 - Invite the Bot: Once inside, use the /invite command or click the Bot's profile to add it to your own server.